Last updated on April 27th, 2020 at 09:11 pm

 Current Cricut Cutting Machines

-There are five Cricut cutting machines.
-(The base prices for the machines are in the outline below, but click these links to Amazon—you can often save yourself quite a bit!)
+There are three current Cricut cutting machines.
+(The base prices for the machines are in the outline below, but click these links to Cricut.com—you can often save yourself quite a bit!)

-Legacy machines that aren’t being sold anymore include Cricut Gypsy, Cricut Cake, Cricut Personal, Cricut Expression, Cricut Expression 2, and the original Cricut Explore.
+Legacy machines that aren’t being sold anymore include Cricut Gypsy, Cricut Cake, Cricut Personal, Cricut Expression, and the Cricut Expression 2.
+These machines are no longer supported by Cricut.

 Note that there is also Cricut Cuttlebug, which is a different type of machine altogether, and is mainly for die cutting and embossing.
 It was discontinued as of spring 2019.